Skip to content

 1. Select New template.

-2. Enter a clear Template name.
+3. Enter a clear Template title.

 Create a separate template when a workflow needs a different risk posture, audit audience, or approval expectation.
 Do not overload one broad template for unrelated endpoint jobs.